daniaki/django-drf-vue-starter/README.md

 Run the usual `makemigrations`, `migrate` and `collectstatic` before running the server.

+The folder `frontend` contains the frontend source code and development configuration files.
+A project structure has already been setup for your ready to go.
+Before starting the server, make sure to build the javascript bundle using `npm build` or `npm run watch`.

 # Notes
 - The `core` app should contain common utilities, mixins, views etc used